open-resources/dash_curriculum/tutorial/part2/chapter9.md

 ```

-## 9.3 Other Important DataTable props
+## 9.3 Other Important DataTable properties

-Let's take a look at some useful `DataTable` props:
+Let's take a look at some useful `DataTable` properties:

 ### 9.3.1 Sorting
 First let's add `sorting`: